ChristianForeman/RPi-Center-Detection/README.md

 ### Setting up PWM for Servos
 Configure TIM4 on the nucleo.
 Set channel 3 and 4 to be PWM generation.
-Initialize the ARR value to 999, Prescalar to 79, and initial pulse width to 60.
+Initialize the ARR value to 3999, Prescalar to 19, and initial pulse width to 320 for channel 3, and 250 for channel 4.
 This means PD14 is for channel 3 and PD15 is for channel 4.
 We use channel 3 for the top servo and channel 4 for the rotational servo.

 ### Setting up UART for Raspberry Pi 4 Communication
 To configure UART from RPI to Nucleo.
 Configure USART2 to be asynchronous, baudrate to 9600, word length 8, 1 stop bit, no parity.
 PD6 should be default configured to receive UART commands.
 Also, make sure to enable the UART as a global interrupt so whenever UART messages are sent, it triggers an interrupt on the STM.